sneakysneak/docs/pages/custom-connectors/08-scripting.md

 *   **cycle_id**: The ID of the cycle the script is running in
 *   **cyclr_account_id**: The internal ID of the account the script is running in
 *   **external_account_id**: The external ID of the account the script is running in
+*   **action_data**: An object used to persist data between some event handler functions, allowing data to be passed between them.
+Accessible in before_action, after_action, after_action_paging, action_condition and after_error.
 *   **return**: true

 #### action_condition